SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/ProctorsGuide.md

 ## Challenge 1: Monitoring and Alert Rule
 1. Login to Azure Protal with your credention given in environment details.<br/>
-2. Connect (RDP) to the Visual Studio Server (xxxxxVSSrv17) using its public IP address which is given in your pre-provisioned environment.
+2. Connect (RDP) to the Visual Studio Server (xxxxxVSSrv17) using its public IP address which is given in your pre-provisioned environment.<br/>
 3. Open Visual Studio.<br/>
 4. Visual Studio has view called **SQL Server Object Explorer** that can be used to add and delete SQL databases on the SQL server.<br/>
    <img src="images/sql.jpg"/><br/>
 5. Add SQL Server from **SQL Server Object Explorer**<br/>
    <img src="images/sqlsrv1.jpg"/><br/>
 Note: Use SQL Auth with the username being sqladmin and password being whatever you used during deployment<br/>
-6. Connect to the database server VM (xxxxxSqlSrv16) make sure to use below username and password to connect your SQL Server Virtual Manchine:
+6. Connect to the database server VM (xxxxxSqlSrv16) make sure to use below username and password to connect your SQL Server Virtual Manchine:<br/>
-• Username: **sqladmin**<br/>
+* Username: **sqladmin**<br/>
-• Password: **demo@pass123**<br/>
+* Password: **demo@pass123**<br/>
    <img src="images/sqlconnect.jpg"/><br/>
 7. Once connected create a new database called **tpcc**<br/>
    <img src="images/sqlsrv.jpg"/><br/>
 8. From the ARM template, send the below guest OS metric to Azure Monitor for the SQL Server<br/>
 9. Add a Performance Counter Metric for:<br/>
-•	Object: SQLServer:Databases<br/>
+Object: SQLServer:Databases<br/>
-•	Counter: Active Transactions<br/>
+Counter: Active Transactions<br/>
-•	Instance:tpcc<br/>
+Instance: tpcc<br/>
 ``
 Hint: https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/metrics-store-custom-guestos-resource-manager-vm<br/>
 ``
-10. First, figure out the correct format for the counter use the run command on the SQL Server in the Azure portal and run<br/>
+10. First, figure out the correct format for the counter use the run command on the SQL Server in the Azure portal<br/>
 **Run the command**<br/>
 `
 (Get-Counter -ListSet SQLServer:Databases).Paths